rytheranderson/materials-interface/README.md

 mat.write_grid('ex0.png') # configs can also be written individually as CIFs, POSCARs, etc.
 ```

-This builds all possible single-site (i.e. top, bridge, and hollow) configurations of a N atom adsorbed on a 3x3x1 Pd(100) surface.
+This builds all possible single-site (i.e. top, bridge, and hollow) configurations of an N atom adsorbed on a 3x3x1 Pd(100) surface.

 <p align="center">
 <img src="ex0.png"/>